unphased/ply/README.md

 ## Events

 ply defines an extended set of JavaScript events.
 Some of these events define and provide high-level transform information such as translation and scale, which conveniently correspond to input that is incident on those elements.
-Other events define (and are triggered by) useful user input actions which can be used to drive UI in a way that is identical to the built-in events (such as `click` or `touchstart`).
+Other events define (and are triggered by) useful user input actions which can be used to drive UI in a similar way to the built-in events (such as `click` or `touchstart`).

 The real power of ply comes from the intuitive JS events it generates.